 Meeting Michael Kenna

 Recently, one of my favorite artists in photography, Michael Kenna, was in Tokyo for a book signing to wrap up an ongoing exhibition around the world, and quite literally, around the world!
-For about two hours, there was a Q&A in Shibuya and afterwards a book signing of his book FRANCE.
+For about two hours, there was a Q&A in Shibuya and afterward a book signing of his book FRANCE.
 This was really exciting as he’s one of the artists I most admire in photography yet this was pretty much the first time I’ve ever had the chance to listen to one of them speak about their work in person.
 So on Sunday, I took my husband along and recall warning him before leaving, “prepare – you’re about to meet a real photographic artist.”

 What I love about Michael Kenna’s work, aside from his incredible images, is that he has this sort “decisive moment” or “zen-like” approach to his landscape photography, yet his photographs capture something deeper, a deeper current resonating in life unfolding as if only exposing itself to the chosen person.